Skip to main content

 The Centers for Disease Control and Prevention (CDC) report a major gap in life expectancy by gender.
 As of 2021, US women had an average life expectancy of 79.1 years.
 That’s a significant difference from men in the US, who had an average life expectancy of 73.2 years in 2022.

-The average difference between men and women is nearly six years.
-That’s time that comes after exiting the workforce.
-At this point, women retirees count on their investments, Social Security, and other forms of non-work income for financial support.
+The average difference in life expectancy between men and women is nearly six years.
+For most women, it’s time that comes after exiting the workforce.

-On a very basic level, that means women need more money to support themselves after retirement as compared to men.
+On a very basic level, that means women need more money.
+They should expect to support themselves after retirement for a longer time as compared to men.
 Living longer on average requires a longer-term plan to build sustainable retirement savings.
-Your financial advisor should take that into account when suggesting potential investments and strategies.

 Additionally, longer life expectancy can lead to certain costs, such as long-term care.
 It also leads to changes to certain retirement benefits, like Social Security benefits.
 Let’s take a closer look at both.